 Understanding your responsibilities is vital since there can be huge penalties for any type of facility, asphalt or not, that should be doing Toxic Release Inventory Reporting and isn't.

 Even if you're doing Section 313 Reporting incorrectly, or incompletely, you're out of compliance and could run the risk of receiving a violation from the USEPA, and trust me, you don't want that.

-Fortunately, for asphalt facilities, the question of whether or not they have to do TRI Form R Reporting is much more straight-forward, and a lot simpler than other industries.
+Fortunately, for asphalt facilities, the question of whether or not they have to do TRI Form R Reporting is much more straightforward, and a lot simpler than in other industries.